Village People: 1987–2017 (Sixuvus Ltd)

-2017–present (Victor Willis returns)
+2017–2026 (Victor Willis' return and death)

 In 2017, after years of legal battles over royalties and songwriting credits, Victor Willis and Can't Stop Productions settled their differences.
 This resulted in Willis obtaining the license to use the name and characters of Village People and returning as lead singer with a new group of background singers, while Sixuvus Ltd, which had been performing as Village People since 1987 and included original members Felipe Rose and Alex Briley, had its licence terminated.
 The trademark "Village People" then became the subject of litigation, but in 2018, the US District Court denied Sixuvus' preliminary injunction and ruled that only Willis's group was entitled to use the Village People trademark.
 Original member Rose launched his solo career and released the single "Going Back to My Roots" (a cover of the 1977 Odyssey dance hit), which won an award for Best Dance Record at the 2018 Native American Music Awards.

 The rebranded group's first appearance was at the third annual Streamy Awards.
 Shortly after, G.I./Sailor Sonny Earl was replaced by Atlanta native James Lee, who filled in for Earl on more shows than he performed.
 In November 2018, Village People released their first studio album in 33 years, A Village People Christmas.

 On August 3, 2019, Village People co-creator Henri Belolo died aged 82.
 On November 4, 2019, the group's Christmas album was re-released as Magical Christmas and included two additional tracks.
 On December 21, 2019, the group released its first Christmas single, "Happiest Time of the Year".
 On December 31, Village People performed live in Times Square on Fox's New Year's Eve with Steve Harvey and broke a world record for attendees doing the Y.M.C.A. dance (a record formerly held by the previous touring group).